Interview with Maja Filipceva, AmCham President, Head of Tax and Outsourcing Grant Thornton for Kapital Magazine

 Automation and Digital transformation

-Automation is an instrument for achieving goal, and the desired goal is digital transformation.
+Automation is an instrument for achieving goals, and the desired goal is digital transformation.
 Digital transformation requires companies to review and revise existing processes in order to be more efficient and create new value for customers.

 If companies follow the recommendations and actively turn them into a plan, they can be sure that they are ready for the challenges.